calydia/blog-forestry-gatsby/src/pages/posts/unintentionally-teaching-cats-funny-habits.md

   without pressing the spacebar or something equally annoying.
 And then he looks accusingly at me from the floor when I pet Lumia.
 But seriously, why does he have to constantly sit on my spacebar?
-He does this especially if I'm reading something.</p><p>Lumia likes to lie down between your keyboard and your screen.
+He does this especially if I'm reading something.</p><p>Lumia likes to lay down between your keyboard and your screen.
 Which wouldn't be a problem if she didn't start leaning on the keyboard.
 My fiancé printed a protector for his top-level keys but I haven't yet gotten mine.
 So she presses buttons.
 Mostly F10 to F12.
 Which makes my browser will start behaving rather wild.
 I originally thought